Child's play as Pogacar wins in Tour de France mountains again - RFI

 "I felt good and I'm really happy with the win.
 It's a game for me, I'm enjoying playing it," said the 22-year-old.

-The Slovenian UAE team leader then turned his attention on the time-trial on Saturday.
+The Slovenian UAE team leader then turned his attention to the time-trial on Saturday.

 "You can lose six minutes over 30km like that," he said.